Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/dummyout.md

 	eststo: estpost sum i.x

-One potential solution is to create dummy variables in the first place using Stata's system command:
+An obvious solution is to create dummy variables in the first place before you summarize them.
+And Stata's system command can help you do this:

 	tab x, gen(x_)